elamroony/ped_sort_and_renumber/README.md

     2. <pedigree_file>.SORTED_RENUM

     All unique IDs (animals, sires, dams) are renumbered with consistent integer identifiers.
-Offspring ID is always larger than the IDs of both parents.
 The fourth column retains the original ID for reference

     Example:
     1,0,0,A